 ROYAL DECREE AND CIVIL WAR

 Impatient with parliamentary control, Charles ruled by royal decree (without Parliament) from 1629 until 1640.
-The financial exactions of his ministers and the authoritarian suppression of Puritanism by William Laud, Archbishop of Canterbury, exasperated his subjects.
+His subjects became increasingly exasperated by the taxes he levied on them, and by the suppression of Puritanism by William Laud, the Archbishop of Canterbury.

-After the fiasco of the Bishops’ Wars with the Scots of 1639–40 (provoked by the king’s imposition of his religious reforms) Charles was forced to recall Parliament in a bid to raise money.
-Pent-up resentment boiled over as Parliament demanded real power in both State and Church, which Charles refused.
-Both sides armed themselves, and despite a widespread desire for compromise civil war broke out in August 1642.
+After the fiasco of the Bishops’ Wars with the Scots of 1639–40 (provoked by the imposition of Charles’s religious reforms), the king was forced to recall Parliament in a bid to raise money.
+Frustration boiled over as Charles refused to give Parliament real power in State and Church.
+Both sides armed themselves, and despite a widespread desire for compromise, civil war broke out in August 1642.

-The civil wars and their aftermath were calamitous, killing a far greater proportion of the populations of England, Scotland and (especially) Ireland than the First World War.
-Many castles were pressed into active service for the first time since the Middle Ages and many – like Scarborough in North Yorkshire – saw epic sieges.
+The civil wars and their aftermath were calamitous.
+They killed a far greater proportion of the populations of England, Scotland and (especially) Ireland than the First World War.
+Many castles were pressed into active service for the first time since the Middle Ages and many – like Scarborough in North Yorkshire – underwent epic sieges.

 A KING CONDEMNED

 By 1647 Parliament’s New Model Army, commanded by Sir Thomas Fairfax and Oliver Cromwell, had defeated King Charles.
-Confined at Carisbrooke Castle on the Isle of Wight, under cover of peace negotiations he secretly fomented a Second Civil War in 1648.
-The infuriated army accordingly insisted (despite ‘moderate’ protests) on his trial, condemnation and execution in 1649.
+He was imprisoned at Carisbrooke Castle on the Isle of Wight, but under the cover of peace negotiations, he secretly worked to provoke a Second Civil War, which broke out 1648.
+Parliament was again victorious, and this time the army accordingly insisted (despite moderate protests) on his trial, condemnation and execution in 1649.

 The unprecedented public beheading of a monarch sent shockwaves through Britain and Europe.
-In 1651, with Scots support, his son, the future Charles II, mounted a hopeless invasion of what was now a republic, the English Commonwealth (1649–53), ruled by Parliament.
-Defeated, he narrowly escaped to exile in France after famously hiding in an oak tree at Boscobel in Shropshire.
+In 1651, with Scots support, the future Charles II mounted a hopeless invasion of what was now a republic, the English Commonwealth (1649–53).
+Defeated, he escaped to France after famously hiding in an oak tree at Boscobel in Shropshire.

-The loosening of government and Church control during the Interregnum (the period between Charles I’s execution in 1649 and Charles II’s restoration in 1660) released an unprecedented ferment of revolutionary ideas, which were spread by an explosion of pamphlets.
+The period after Charles’s execution, known as the Interregnum, saw the loosening of government and Church control.
+In response, there was an unprecedented ferment of revolutionary ideas, which were spread by an explosion of pamphlets.
 Radical religious sects proliferated, many expecting the imminent Second Coming of Christ.
-The Levellers demanded for votes for all men and universal religious toleration.
+The Levellers demanded votes for all men and universal religious tolerance.

-Oliver Cromwell, who ruled as Lord Protector of the Commonwealth of England, Scotland and Ireland (1653–8), personally favoured toleration of all religions despite his own radical Puritanism.
+Oliver Cromwell, who ruled as Lord Protector of the Commonwealth of England, Scotland and Ireland from 1653 until 1658, personally favoured toleration of all religions despite his own radical Puritanism.
 But he used military power to preserve both the fruits of his Civil War victory and national stability, commanding the confidence of both army and civil government.